-5.1 The Corporate Fraud Team (Service) sits within the Audit Section and forms part of the Audit Services Partnership with Ipswich Borough Council.
+5.1 The Corporate Fraud Team sits within the Audit Section and forms part of the Audit Services Partnership arrangements with Ipswich Borough Council.

-- 5.2 The Corporate Fraud Team has one Investigator that is also qualified as a Financial Investigator authorised by the National Crime Agency (NCA), whose skills are being utilised across the partnership, in respect on Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017.
-The Head of Internal Audit is also authorised by the NCA as a Senior Authorised Officer.
+- 5.2 The Corporate Fraud Team has one Investigator that is also qualified as a Financial Investigator authorised by the National Crime Agency (NCA), whose skills can be utilised across the partnership, in respect on Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017.
+The Head of Internal Audit and Fraud is also authorised by the NCA as a Senior Authorised Officer.
 All of the above staff are directly employed by East Suffolk Council. - 5.3 Partnership arrangements provide an opportunity to share training, knowledge and expertise, with a further two full time equivalent Financial Investigators appointed at Ipswich Borough Council.
-This provides a signficant advantage to the Council as it enables us to recover finanancial losses due to criminal activity, as well as the ability to tackle broader criminal conduct cross boundary.
-These specialised Investigators delve into an alternative world of investigations and we have the possibility of utilising their skills for compensation and/or confiscation cases. - To be effective, the Council will continually adapt its resources and continue to be agile in order to face the changing nature of the threat and the changing nature of its own business.
-The Coronavirus Pandemic has identified emerging fraud risks which all Council staff and their partnerships need to be fully aware of in order to safeguard public money, and also support the public. - 5.5 Fighting fraud and corruption is a not a one-off cost, it requires ongoing investment which flexes with the scale of risk and threat that the Council faces, which the Coronavirus Pandemenic has identified.
+This provides a significant advantage to the Council as it enables us to recover finanancial losses due to criminal activity, as well as the ability to tackle broader criminal conduct cross boundary. - 5.4 To be effective, the Council will continually adapt its resources and continue to be agile in order to face the changing nature of the threat and the changing nature of its own business.
+The COVID19 pandemic has identified emerging fraud risks which all Council staff and their partnerships need to be fully aware of in order to safeguard public money and also support the public. - 5.5 Fighting fraud and corruption is not a one-off cost, it requires an ongoing investment that will be maintained and which flexes with the scale of risk and threat that the Council faces.

-6. KEY ACTIVITIES 2021-22
+6. KEY ACTIVITIES 2020-21

-6.1 Workstreams for the Corporate Fraud Team planned for 2021-22 have been aligned to common themes set out within a number of national anti-fraud networks eg Fighting Fraud and Corruption Locally 2020 publication, the Credit Industry Fraud Avoidance System (CIFAS), the National Crime Agency and the National Cyber Security Centre.
-This also aligns to the East Suffolk Council's Strategic Plan 2020-2024.
+- 6.1 Workstreams for the Corporate Fraud Team planned for 2020-21 have been aligned to common themes set out within a number of national anti-fraud networks eg Fighting Fraud and Corruption Locally 2020 publication, the Credit Industry Fraud Avoidance System (CIFAS), the National Crime Agency and the National Cyber Security Centre.
+This also aligns to the East Suffolk Council's new Strategic Plan 2020-2024.

+- 6.2 Corporate fraud investigations undertaken may fall within any of the following key areas, but is not limited to (as identified within Protecting the Public Purse 2016 and by the Cabinet Office), each area may have proactive and reactive exercises taking place:

+- Covid19 related frauds eg Grants

+- Tenancy/Housing fraud

+- Right to Buy

+- Council Tax Reduction Scheme (proactive)